Wave interference: Optical arrangements

-To generate interference fringes, light from the source has to be divided into two waves which have then to be re-combined.
+To generate interference fringes, light from the source has to be divided into two waves which then have to be re-combined.
 Traditionally, interferometers have been classified as either amplitude-division or wavefront-division systems.

 In an amplitude-division system, a beam splitter is used to divide the light into two beams travelling in different directions, which are then superimposed to produce the interference pattern.
 The Michelson interferometer and the Mach–Zehnder interferometer are examples of amplitude-division systems.

 In wavefront-division systems, the wave is divided in space—examples are Young's double slit interferometer and Lloyd's mirror.

 Interference can also be seen in everyday phenomena such as iridescence and structural coloration.
 For example, the colours seen in a soap bubble arise from interference of light reflecting off the front and back surfaces of the thin soap film.
 Depending on the thickness of the film, different colours interfere constructively and destructively.